NEAD Non Epileptic Attack Disorder, Edinburgh

 NEAD in Edinburgh, Falkirk and Glasgow

 Stuart is experienced in treating NEAD in a range of situations, NEAD is an anxiety related disorder and Stuart trained in this speciality from the start of his career.
+Stuart is a Level I and Level II Certified Trauma Specialist including Complex and Dissociative Disorders.
+He is also a Certified Specialist in the use of Hypnosis, Neurology and Mind-Mody work in Trauma Treatment.

 Contact via the contact us page HERE